noobcollective/cwf/README.md

 - [x] list all files after date (more options for sorting?)
   - Currently only listing files in directory in modified order.
 NO additional sorting is supported
 - [ ] adding flag to setup port additionaly reading from config file setting dir/dirDepth/port
+  - Implemented with yaml (I thought yaml is toml and toml is yaml) so currently its working with a yaml file but i actually want a toml file
 ## Feature list - Client
 - [ ] copy into cwf
 - [ ] stdout of cwf